CVR Partners (NYSE:UAN) Shares Gap Down to $57.57

-CVR Partners, LP (NYSE:UAN) gapped down before the market opened on Monday .
+CVR Partners, LP (NYSE:UAN)’s share price gapped down before the market opened on Monday .
 The stock had previously closed at $57.57, but opened at $54.15.
 CVR Partners shares last traded at $55.00, with a volume of 2,053 shares traded.

-CVR Partners (NYSE:UAN) last released its quarterly earnings data on Monday, May 3rd.
-The basic materials company reported ($2.37) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($1.31) by ($1.06).
+CVR Partners (NYSE:UAN) last posted its quarterly earnings results on Monday, May 3rd.
+The basic materials company reported ($2.37) EPS for the quarter, missing analysts’ consensus estimates of ($1.31) by ($1.06).
 CVR Partners had a negative return on equity of 19.11% and a negative net margin of 30.62%.
-The company had revenue of $60.92 million for the quarter.
+The business had revenue of $60.92 million for the quarter.

 CVR Partners Company Profile (NYSE:UAN)